WALL-E-Lab/Compocyte/README.md

 hc.predict_all_child_nodes('blood')
 print(hc.adata.obs)
 ```
 Because the prediction process is hierarchical in nature we need to specify the root node for our inference run.
 Don't be confused by our choice of root node above.

-The fact that the TIL hierarchy starts with "blood" will be patched in future version.
+The fact that the TIL hierarchy starts with "blood" will be patched in future versions.

 Alternatively you can do the same on the sample PBMC dataset included in scanpy.